93jy/quartz/content/notes/The Laws of Human Nature.md

 Date summarised: WIP
 ## The book in 3 sentences
 ## Impressions
+Recurring theme: observing the things and behaviours around you with some detachment like an anthropologist.
+Putting distance between yourself and the subject
 ## How the book changed me
 *How my life / behaviour / thoughts / ideas have changed as a result of reading the book*